Characters: The Dark Knight Trilogy Other Characters

 "What gives you the right?
 What's the difference between you and me?"

-- All There In The Novelization: He's a former cop.
+- All There in the Manual: According to the novelization He's a former cop.

-- Cruel and Unusual Death: The Joker delievers his Character Death in a typicl gruesome fashion.
+- Cruel and Unusual Death: The Joker delivers his Character Death in a typicl gruesome fashion.

 - Glasgow Grin: The Joker gives him one of these.